 At Social Security Professionals, we believe that the best Social Security Lawyers gratuitously offer Free Consultation and Advice, prepare detailed hearing briefs, thoroughly prepare Claimants for their hearings, cross-examine unfriendly government witnesses, offer relevant evidence at Social Security hearings, file appeals following unfavorable hearing decisions, and even file suit in Federal Court if necessary.
 You are not a number at Social Security Professionals.
 Your case will be handled by our best disability lawyer for your individual case.
 We treat your case like it is our only case and we do not make a penny if you lose.

 FREE CONSULTATION PROVIDED AND NO MONEY REQUIRED TO HIRE A DISABILITY LAWYER AT SOCIAL SECURITY PROFESSIONALS

 Whether your case is an Adult or Child Social Security Disability Insurance (SSD) or Supplemental Security Income (SSI) claim, you can speak with a Disability Attorney for free at Social Security Professionals in Michigan simply by calling us 24/7 at (248) 549-3485.
-Our Disability Lawyers always provide Free Consultation and there is no money required to hire us.
+Best of all, our Disability Lawyers always provide Free Consultation and there is no money required to hire us.

 Other firms may require you to reimburse them for costs such as the cost of medical records which can cost hundreds or even thousands of dollars.
-Social Security Professionals eliminates that problem by using a Michigan Statute that forbids medical providers from charging indigent patients for medical records.
+The best way to eliminate that problem is to utilize a Michigan Statute that forbids medical providers from charging indigent patients for medical records.
+See MEDICAL RECORDS ACCESS ACT MCL 333.26269.
+By using the Act, we are able to obtain medical records for you for free.
 Thus, you will never have to pay for medical records when you choose Social Security Professionals as your Disability Attorneys.